typescript-eslint/typescript-eslint/packages/website/blog/2023-03-13-announcing-typescript-eslint-v6-beta.md

 If you don't yet use typescript-eslint, you can go through our [configuration steps on the v6 _Getting Started_ docs](https://v6--typescript-eslint.netlify.app/getting-started).
 It'll walk you through setting up typescript-eslint in a project.

+To use v6 specifically, see the following section for an updated install command.

 ### As An Existing User

 If you already use typescript-eslint, you'll need to first replace your package's previous versions of `@typescript-eslint/eslint-plugin` and `@typescript-eslint/parser` with `@rc-v6` versions: